hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 examples, or both.
 I've included some brief annotations.

 - ["**Self-organised criticality: an explanation of 1/*f* noise**"](http://cqb.pku.edu.cn/tanglab/pdf/1987-8.pdf)
   (1987), Per Bak, Chao Tang and Kurt Weisenfeld.
-The explosive paper that started a whole new field of study.
+An explosive paper which started a new field of study.
 Unfortunately, real sand piles don't seem to behave this way, but the model remains provocative and useful.
 - ["**A model for the dynamics of sandpile surfaces**"](https://jp1.journaldephysique.org/articles/jp1/abs/1994/10/jp1v4p1383/jp1v4p1383.html)